dgaydukov/cert-aws/sa/files/sa.md

 * cloudHSM - your personal key encryption hardware in aws cloud.
 Note that it doesn't provide encryption/decryption services like kms, it only stores keys (so you can't encrypt s3 bucket with it, but you can encrypt it with kms).
 * kms - shared hardware tenancy, you have your own partition inside shared with other aws customers When you use kms for every policy (for example read policy for s3) you have to add `kms:Decrypt`, so s3 would have access to kms in order to decrypt data.
-So if you provide only s3 read without kms, s3 won't decrypt your data and you can't read it.
+So if you provide only s3 read without kms, s3 won't decrypt your data and you can't read it. cross-account access - you can allow your KMS to be used in another account by adding resource policy to kms with principal as another account or you can also add cross-account role iam access

 ###### Route53
 Route53 - is amazon DNS service that help to transform domain name into IP address.
 It's called 53, cause 53 - port of DNS.